 Word, Card, and Star: language, divination, inspiration are my three lodestones.
 Guidance and insight for the spiritual searcher who feels called or connected to Nature and the Ancient World.
 Beauty, connection, openness, groundedness, and wonder.

 I am a druid, linguist, and author.
 I write about meditation, relationship with Spirit, soulful fulfillment in scholarship and art, reconnecting the ancient with the modern, creating beauty, and healing the world.
-I maintain a writing blog here and podcast with my wife and partner Ali at Faith, Fern, and Compass.
+I write and podcast with my wife and partner Ali at Faith, Fern, and Compass.

 Professionally, I am a computational linguist, with a focus on speech science, lexicography, lexical semantics, syntax, comparative linguistics, sociolinguistics, and historical linguistics.
 (My LinkedIn profile is here.)
 I have a keen interest in the minutiae of the working of the human mind and the centrality of its manipulation of symbols, as well as the broader patterns of social change and development.
 I have published papers on conversational implicature, dialect analysis, lexical semantics, and syntactic universals.